 She moved about frequently in her youth (San Francisco, Bolinas, London, Essex, Chicago) and eventually married the poet Ted Berrigan in 1972, with whom she had two sons.
 In the early 1970s, Notley settled in New York's Lower East Side, where she was very involved in the local literary scene for several decades.
+In 1979, she received a fellowship from the National Endowment for the Arts.
 After Berrigan's death in 1983, she married the British poet Douglas Oliver.

 Though she is often identified as a prominent member of the eclectic second generation of The New York School, her poetry also demonstrates a continuing fascination with the desert and its inhabitants.